ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ## Building and Deploying PetClinic Application

 There are multiple ways OpenShift enables cloud native application developers to package up their applications and deploy them.
 For PetClinic, you will be building your container image from source, leveraging OpenShift's S2I (Source to Image) capability.
-This allows you to quickly test the building, packaging, and deployment of your application, and gives you the option to create and use a DevOps pipeline from this workflow.
+This allows you to quickly test the building, packaging, and deployment of your application, and gives you the option to create and use a DevSecOps pipeline from this workflow.
 It's a good way to start to understand how OpenShift Pipelines work.

 **1.** Start with choosing Add From Git: